ExpressLRS/Docs/docs/quick-start/receivers/foxeer2400.md

 <figcaption>Foxeer LNA and Lite ELRS 2.4GHz</figcaption>
 </figure>

-The image above show the receiver pinouts and their connections.
-As we're dealing with UART connection, Rx on receiver goes to a TX pad on the FC, and Tx on the receiver goes to an uninverted Rx pad on the FC.
+The image above shows the receiver pinouts and their connections.
+As we're dealing with a UART connection, Rx on the receiver goes to a TX pad on the FC, and Tx on the receiver goes to an uninverted Rx pad on the FC.

 See the [Receiver Wiring] page for a more in-depth guide and troubleshooting procedures.
 Some of the updating procedures below will not go through if your receiver is not wired correctly and behaving properly.

 ## Configuring your Flight Controller

 To configure your flight controller properly, please go through [Configure FC page](configuring-fc.md).
-These settings apply on INAV, Betaflight and other flight controller software.
+These settings apply to INAV, Betaflight, and other flight controller software.

-Ports Tab should be setup so that Serial RX is on the UART where you have soldered the receiver.
+Ports Tab should be set up so that Serial RX is on the UART where you have soldered the receiver.

 Receiver protocol is `CRSF` with `serialrx_inverted = off` and `serialrx_halfduplex = off`.

-The next step will not be able to proceed properly and you'll have issues later if any of these are set differently.
-Once you have configured your Flight Controller software, close its Configurator and unplug-replug the USB cable from the FC or your computer.
-This will refresh the connection and you'll be ensured that the port is not busy .
+The next steps will not be able to proceed properly and you'll have issues later if any of these are set differently.
+Once you have configured your Flight Controller software, close its Configurator and unplug-replug the USB cable from the FC or your computer to refresh the connection and you'll be ensured that the port is not busy.

 Some of the following procedures will not go through, particularly the via Passthrough method; or your receiver will not be fully functional, if these settings are incorrect.